dyang37/Deep-Proximal-Map/python-plugandplay/README.md

 ## Overview
 This python package implements deep proximal map model and related experiments (ML estimation, Plug and play reconstruction) for various inverse imaging problems.

+Note that this repo does NOT include original training data for deep proximal map.
+If you would like to retrain the model please download the training dataset [HERE](https://data.vision.ee.ethz.ch/cvl/DIV2K/)

 ## Prerequisite
 Python 3.6